Shephardnihy/nihy1004/content/en/authors/Haoyang Ni/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
+- I am currently a 2nd-year graduate student at University of Illinois, Urbana-Champaign.
+My main interest is characterizing and explaining physical properties of various kinds of materials at atomic scale.
+For now, I am working in Prof. Jian-Min Zuo's research group learning electron microscopy related techniques.

 interests:
+- Electron Mircoscopy and Diffraction
+- Condensed Matter Physics

 education:
+  courses:
+    - course: M.S in Materials Science and Engineering
+      institution: University of Illinois, Urbana-Champaign (current)

+    - course: B. Eng in Materials Science and Engineering
+      institution: ShanghaiTech University
+      year: 2019

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the